 Burns & McDonnell provided project design and procured engineered equipment.
 The company rendered technical assistance for construction and was also responsible for commissioning and start-up of the plant.

 Aecon Construction and Materials was subcontracted by Aker Kvaerner Songer Canada in September 2007 to prepare the site for the construction project.
 The contract value was $6m.
 Hatch provided detailed design and construction support service to the combined-cycle power plant.

 The HHGS site occupies 80 acres of land in the 401 Industrial Corridor in the Town of Halton Hills.
 The land is owned by TCE and is situated between Highway 401 and Steeles Avenue west of 6th Line.

-Construction of the plant commenced in late 2007 and was completed in time and within budget.
+The construction of the plant began in late 2007 and was completed in several phases in time and within budget.

-The facility was completed in several phases.
-Site preparatory work that was started in October 2007 involved site grading, construction of access roads and creation of a temporary parking lot.
-A traffic signal was also erected on Steeles Avenue in order to manage the construction traffic.
+Site preparatory work that commenced in October 2007 and involved site grading, construction of access roads, and creation of temporary parking space.
+A traffic signal was also erected on Steeles Avenue to manage the construction traffic.

 Two large stormwater ponds were built prior to the beginning of construction to control run-off during construction and protect the groundwater.